kidusnesibualiyu/MyFirstRepo/README.md

-# MyFirstRepo
-this is my first repo
+This is my first repository created as part of a GitHub learning task